maga33/TransferNet/README.md

 ### Introduction

-This repository contains the source code for the semantic segmentation algorithm described in our CVPR 2016 paper: Learning Transferrable Knowledge for Semantic Segmentation with Deep Convolutional Neural Network.
+This repository contains the source code for the semantic segmentation algorithm described in the following paper:
+* Seunghoon Hong, Junhyuk Oh, Bohyung Han, Honglak Lee, **"Learning Transferrable Knowledge for Semantic Segmentation with Deep Convolutional Neural Network**"
+    _In Conference on Computer Vision and Pattern Recognition (CVPR)_, 2016.

     @inproceedings{HongOHL2016,
       title={Learning Transferrable Knowledge for Semantic Segmentation with Deep Convolutional Neural Network},